l1ght14/work/README.md

 # work
 desktop voice assistant
-it os an softerwere to command computer/laptop with voice command
+it is software to command a computer/laptop with voice command